 Before we explore some of the most successful Agile companies, we need to explain what we mean by agile and make it clear that we are not just using it as a synonym for robust.
 Rather than just being robust, we believe an agile company is one that is so well structured that when pressure is exerted on the business, it actually improves and even innovates.
 When this happens, various things might happen, such as the overall health of the organization and long-term prospects look better than before.
 The company might experience a more customer-centric reputation, a better or more streamlined supply chain, higher productivity from a more engaged workforce, and better profit margins.

 Some businesses crack under pressure, others shine.
-Let's see the ones that have shined so bright that the business world took notice.
+Let's see the ones that have shined so bright using the agile methodology that the business world took notice.

 Approach: Disciplined Agile Delivery (DAD) & Agile Coaching